tamilselvanarjun/auto-ed/paper.md

 while visualizing the underlying graphs and computations.
 These modules provide the functionality to visualize the graphs underlying forward and reverse mode.
 An experienced user can write a Python script that imports these modules and provides the capability to dynamically visualize the traceback of reverse mode through the graph.
 The resulting graphs and tables can be resized for enhanced interactivity.
-The process is outlined in `DeveloperDocumentation.ipynb`.
+The process is outlined in `DeveloperDocumentation.ipynb`, which can be found at the top level of the Auto-eD package.

 This software and associated web application are valuable pedagogical tools because they allow students to view the computational graph in both forward and reverse mode alongside the computational table.
 This makes it easy for students to relate the table and the graph as well as compare the differences in graph traversal of the forward and reverse mode.
 An example output from the web application is below.
+The first row shows the computational graphs for the forward (left) and reverse (right) modes of automatic differentiation.
+The table in the second row shows the values of the function and it's derivative at a specified evaluation point at each step of the graph.
+The figure in the bottom right shows a snapshot of an interactive visualization that enables the user to systematically step through each step of reverse mode.
+The current step is highlighted with a bold, yellow arrow.

 ![demo](AutoEdDemo.PNG)